 In the first of our articles, we explored the role of commissioning within social care and, in particular, how the commissioning cycle is relevant not just at the ‘macro’ level (regarding local and regional service planning, development and budget setting) but also how the responsibilities and activities at the ‘micro’ level (individual social worker and service user) can impact successful service delivery.

-Over the first quarter of this year, we delivered bespoke workshop sessions with a range of Rutland County Council’s social workers, allied health professionals, commissioning and procurement specialists to help understand what can be done to shape value for money in the market.
+Over the first quarter of 2016, we delivered bespoke workshop sessions with a range of Rutland County Council’s social workers, allied health professionals, commissioning and procurement specialists to help understand what can be done to shape value for money in the market.

 We found that investigating these themes gave a much greater insight into: